 Aquascience Ltd begin work on shaping the pond.
 Eventually, this will become a wildlife haven, full of plants and life, adding to the rich network of varied habitats enhanced by the project.

 Creating a new woodland at Curbridge Nature Reserve

-We’re planting 6,000 new trees to extend the existing woodland at Curbridge Nature Reserve, thanks to a generous donation from multinational company SC Johnson.
+We’re planting 6,000 new trees to extend the existing woodland at Curbridge Nature Reserve, thanks to a generous donation from global company SC Johnson.

 The £85,000 donation enables us to expand and protect a vital nature conservation site: creating the ancient woodland of the future while protecting the ancient woodland of today, for generations to come.

 The development of the site includes planting 6,000 trees and creating a new pond - important wildlife habitats that will benefit endangered species such as dormice.
 The new woodland will help combat the effects of heavy footfall and natural erosion on a site of ecological and historical importance.

 On the banks of the River Hamble, Curbridge Nature Reserve consists of a SSSI (Site of Special Scientific Interest) ancient woodland, and salt marsh, reed bed and estuary mudflats which make up a designated SPA (Special Protection Area) and SAC (Special Area of Conservation).
 It is also a Ramsar site: a wetland of international importance.

 There has been woodland along the River Hamble for hundreds of years, providing habitats for birds, butterflies and key endangered species.
 The area is well-loved by the local community, frequented by walkers and home to a ‘fairy tree’, which is decorated with tokens and wishes from visitors.